-You should know that apart from helping you retain flexibility in later years, the chair yoga for senior poses also helps you deal with a multitude of medical issues that come with aging.
+You should know that apart from helping you retain flexibility in later years, the chair yoga for senior poses also helps you deal with a multitude of medical issues that come with ageing.
 Let us now understand the different issues and how this form of yoga helps deal with them.

 A sedentary lifestyle in old age causes not just physical but psychological problems as well.
 Without any activity, your body starts producing an excess of the stress-inducing hormone Cortisol.

-The Chair Yoga poses keep the body in continuous motion and reduces the production of Cortisol.
+The Chair Yoga poses to keep the body in continuous motion and reduces the production of Cortisol.
 Your body starts producing the feel-good hormones Endorphins to balance the brain activity.

 2. Heart Problems